Learning Abroad Center

 Full Course List

-Classes are taught by local faculty and specifically designed for students learning French.
-Students enroll in one of the following courses, based on their linguistic ability and previous coursework.
+Classes are taught by local faculty and specifically designed for learning French.
+You enroll in one of the following courses, based on your linguistic ability and previous coursework.

 Intermediate French II